 The genus, Dichanthelium (Hitchc. & Chase) Gould, was named and described as such by Frank Walton Gould in Brittonia in 1974.
 It was previously cited as subgenus Panicum subgen.
 Dichanthelium by Albert Spear Hitchcock and Mary Agnes Chase in 1910.

-Plants of the World Online lists 96 accepted species in the Dichanthelium genus (as of 5-26-21 when this page was last updated).
-The genus is a member of the plant family Poaceae with 761 genera.
-Those numbers could change as updates are made (and likely will).
+As of 12-9-21 when this page was last updated, Plants of the World Online lists 98 accepted species in the Dichanthelium genus.
+It is a member of the plant family Poaceae with 778 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Dichanthelium latifolium is from Plants of the World Online.
 Ares in green is where the species is native and purple where it has been introduced.
 The distribution map on the USDA Plants Database is the same for the United States and Canada.